Torbeši: Name

 Many ethnonyms are used for the Macedonian-speaking Muslims.
 The most widespread ethnonym, which is also their endonym, is Torbeši.
 There are numerous theories on the origin of the term.
 Some link it to an old Slavic tribe Torbeachei, whereas other theories have suggested a derivation from the Persian torbekes meaning person with a bag.
-According to one theory, the Torbeši were a group of public servants in the Ottoman Empire tasked to carry bags (torba oglanlari).
+According to one theory, the Torbeši were a group of public servants in the Ottoman Empire tasked to carry bags (torba oğlanları).
 Some scholars have linked the term with the kutugeri, a group of Bogomil missionaries who carried bags.
 The most common explanation in North Macedonia of the origin of the term is that the Torbeš sold their faith for a bag (torba in Macedonian) of goods from the Ottomans.

 Among other names ascribed to them are Macedonian-speaking Muslims, Našinci, Apovci, Poturi and Turci (Turks).
 They are also referred to as Macedonian Muslims or Muslim Macedonians.

 In some sources, Macedonian-speaking Muslims are grouped together with Pomaks and Gorani.
 The Macedonian-speaking Muslims of Gollobordë are also known as Gollobordas.